-SAN DIEGO, California - Recently, I’ve been spending time at the beach testing Starboard’s 2019 prototypes in comparison to their 2018 boards, and I’ve noticed a common error in people paddle surfing in the line-up: their stance.
+SAN DIEGO, California - Recently, when spending time at the beach I’ve noticed a common error in people paddle surfing in the line-up: their stance.

 Stance in the line-up is one of the main important items we teach at our SUP ‘n’ Surf Retreats (SNSR).
 Why?